 - If someone bothers you on a train, move to another seat or car and notify the train operator by using the intercom at either end of the train car.

 - Try to avoid isolated bus stops.
 Stand near others and in well-lighted areas, and move to your bus as it arrives.

 - During off hours, ride as close to the train or bus operator as possible.

 - Leaving a train station, walk to your vehicle briskly and confidently.
 Scan the area as you walk and be aware of the people in the area. lf someone looks suspicious, go back to the station and notify the station agent.

 When on a train, trolley or bus, we rely upon the operator to ensure our safety.
 But what you may not realize is that while at a station or on a platform, MBTA officials have a responsibility for your safety, too.
 Though you must act in a reasonable manner to keep yourself out of harm’s way, if you are injured in an accident on MBTA property because of someone else’s negligence, you have a right to hold them accountable.

 You may be eligible for compensation for your medical bills, lost wages, and pain and suffering after an accident while riding an MBTA train, subway bus or trolley, or while on any MBTA property.

-Kelly & Associates Injury Lawyers MBTA accident lawyers can assist and advise you about making a claim for compensation after a public transportation accident.
+Michael Kelly Injury Lawyers MBTA accident lawyers can assist and advise you about making a claim for compensation after a public transportation accident.
 If you have suffered a mishap, contact the attorneys of our Boston office to set up a free initial consultation about the legal options available to you.